The Most Scenic Villages on Everest Trek Route

 Unlike the villages mentioned above, Jiri doesn’t actually come on your standard trekking route to the Everest.
 However, if you want to follow the traditional trail like the first summiteers of Everest, Jiri village will be the starting point of your trek.

-This village is located in Dolakha district and depicts the traditional culture of the people.
+This village is located in the Dolakha district and depicts the traditional culture of the people.
 While this route via Jiri is 4 to 5 days longer, it provides a good chance to acclimatize to cold weather.

 FAQs